 Dry Needling is the use of acupuncture needles to reduce or sensitise your pain and assist with muscle compliance to assist recovery from exercise and improve function.

 Pain-Inhibiting Therapies include heat and/or ice to assist you recovering and allow your body to undergo the necessary adaptations to improve function.

-Education – probably the most beneficial component of physiotherapy is getting the right education.
+Education – possibly the most beneficial component of physiotherapy is getting the right education.
 This includes understanding what you can and can’t do and why but also understanding the way the body works and how this problem has developed and the effects of it being there.

 Sport physiotherapists are trained to understand the needs and demands of specific sports to ensure an appropriate return to play and/or training.
 If seeing one of our physios for a sports injury they will ensure they set realistic goals and expectations based on your injury and diagnosis.
 We will ensure that you:

 - Are given a realistic goal and appropriate expectation on return to sport

 - Assist in modifying your training so that you can do as much as possible without adversely affecting your injury